 KECT is a non-profit, all volunteer, community service organization that supports the City of Kirkland and may be further activated under provisions of the Washington Administrative Code (WAC) 118-04

 – Emergency Worker Program – concerning Communications Emergency Workers.

 Membership is open to individuals with an interest in providing vital emergency communications support and have an FCC Amateur Radio License at the Technician level or higher.
-Members must be registered as City Volunteers and submit to a general background check, and may be registered as Washington State Emergency Workers in an emergency.
+Members must be registered as City Volunteers, submit to a background check, and be registered as Washington State Emergency Workers.

-KECT meets most months at City Hall or one of the Fire Stations.
-Contact the KECT President directly for more information and the next meeting location by email to firstname.lastname@example.org.
+Contact the KECT President directly for more information and the next meeting location by email at email@example.com.
 We ask you to first come to a meeting to get to meet the KECT President, know our team and then to begin the process to become a City of Kirkland volunteer by using the on-line application at Volunteer Application.